Pilfer/Dwarf/docs/api/api.md

-api class is designed to expose mainly short hands wrappers of frida api, functions to exchange data with the ui and perform operations while scripting.
+api class is designed to expose mainly short hands wrappers of frida api, functions to exchange data with the ui and perform operations while scripting. this list of api is stripped with the "user-ready-api". there are more api not included (i.e startJavaTracer) which are meant to be used by the UI only, but can be used any time if you know what you are doing!

 ## Table of contents
 {: .no_toc .text-delta }